i44/paperfold/README.md

 # paperfold
-minimalistic 2g graphics javascript library
+minimalistic 2d graphics library using javascript and css